Philippe-C/RepData_PeerAssessment1/PA1_template.md

 ## [1] 10766.19
 ```

-After taking account of the missing values, we observe that their impact is significant, the values obtained differs from those obtained in the first analysis with NAs being removed.
+After taking account of the missing values, we observe that their impact is significant, the values obtained differ from those obtained in the first analysis with NAs being removed.
 By imputing the NAs, we have in fact gathered more data (refining our estimation), hence we have obtained a bigger mean and median values for the estimate number of daily steps recorded by the monitoring device.

 ### Are there differences in activity patterns between weekdays and weekends?